 - Prescription muscle relaxants to ease muscle spasms.

-Advanced Back & Neck Can Help with Sciatica
+Sciatic Pain Treatment at Advanced Back & Neck

 Are you in need of massage or chiropractic services in Chandler, AZ?
 Have you been looking for the best providers of physical therapy and pain management services?
 If yes, the look no further than Advanced Back & Neck.
 As a patient, you’re guaranteed of the highest quality care.
 The staff at Advanced Back & Neck utilizes modern chiropractic technology and equipment.
 Call Advanced Back & Neck today at 480-814-7115, or contact us online to receive the relief and treatment you deserve.